syncfusion-content/xamarin-docs/Xamarin/Chips/how-to/Applying-fontIcon-to-Syncfusion-chip-control.md

 * `iOS` - Add a custom font file in the `Resources` folder and set the `Build Action` to `BundleResource`.
 Then, ensure that the copy to output directory is set to `AlwaysCopy`.
 * `UWP` - Add a custom font file in the `Assets` folder and the set `Build Action` to `Content`.

-N> For iOS, you should be added a custom font file in the info.plist file as demonstrated in the following code sample.
+N> For iOS, you should be added a custom font file in the info.plist file as demonstrated in below.

 {% tabs %}